CHIP-8: CHIP-8 extensions and variations

-Some extensions take opcodes or behavior from multiple extensions, like XO-CHIP which takes some from behavior from SCHIP and CHIP-8E.
+Some extensions take opcodes or behavior from multiple extensions, like XO-CHIP, which takes some from behavior from SCHIP and CHIP-8E.

 Virtual machine description

 Memory

-CHIP-8 was most commonly implemented on 4K systems, such as the Cosmac VIP and the Telmac 1800.
-These machines had 4096 (0x1000) memory locations, all of which are 8 bits (a byte) which is where the term CHIP-8 originated.
+CHIP-8 was most commonly implemented on 4 kibibyte (KiB) systems (e.g. Cosmac VIP and Telmac 1800) with 4096 (0x1000) memory locations of 8 bits (a byte), which is where the term CHIP-8 originated.
 However, the CHIP-8 interpreter itself occupies the first 512 bytes of the memory space on these machines.
 For this reason, most programs written for the original system begin at memory location 512 (0x200) and do not access any of the memory below the location 512 (0x200).
 The uppermost 256 bytes (0xF00-0xFFF) are reserved for display refresh, and the 96 bytes below that (0xEA0-0xEFF) were reserved for the call stack, internal use, and other variables.

-In modern CHIP-8 implementations, where the interpreter is running natively outside the 4K memory space, there is no need to avoid the lower 512 bytes of memory (0x000-0x1FF), and it is common to store font data there.
+In modern CHIP-8 implementations, where the interpreter is running natively outside the 4 KiB memory space, there is no need to avoid the lower 512 bytes of memory (0x000-0x1FF), and it is common to store font data there.

 Registers

 CHIP-8 has 16 8-bit data registers named V0 to VF.
 The VF register doubles as a flag for some instructions; thus, it should be avoided.
 In an addition operation, VF is the carry flag, while in subtraction, it is the "no borrow" flag.
 In the draw instruction VF is set upon pixel collision.

-The address register, which is named I, is 12 bits wide and is used with several opcodes that involve memory operations.
+The 12-bit address register, named I, is used with several opcodes that involve memory operations.